sandialabs/pecos/documentation/timeseries.rst

     2018-01-04  NaN  2.0  7.0

-To use Pecos' functions suite, simply create or edit the data into a pandas dataframe.
+To use Pecos' functions suite, start by formatting the data into a pandas dataframe.
+Function examples are shown alongside class methods in the Quality Control Tests section.
 For some functions to work properly, the dataframe index will need to be converted into the 'DateTime' format.